MozerBYU/IT_Projects/Software/Nginx_WAF.md

 ## Introduction
 The following documentation will detail the various steps to setup a Nginx Web Server, complete with a Web Application Firewall (WAF) using ModSecurity and the OWASP CRS Rule Sets.
 All of which is compiled documentation from nginx.org official documentation in an easier more concise format.
 Links to the official documentation can be found in "Resources" at the bottom.

 *Note: All parts of this documentation will be done using Ubuntu 20.04.
-Adjust as needed according to needs and system preferences.*
+Adjust as needed according to your needs and system preferences.*

 ## Part 1 – Setup Nginx with ModSecurity WAF
 ### Part 1a – Download Nginx and Necessary Packages

-First and foremost, don’t use the default apt repository provided by Ubuntu for Nginx, it is several versions behind the mainline release line.
-Instead you can either a) download the source code directly from Nginx’s official website, or b) you can update the repository for the Nginx package.
-For sake of this documentation we will be using Nginx version 1.20.2
+First and foremost, don’t use the default apt repository provided by Ubuntu for Nginx, it is several versions behind the mainline and stable releases.
+Instead you can either:

+- a) download the source code directly from Nginx’s official website, or
+- b) you can update the repository for the Nginx package.

+In either case, you will need to download the Nginx source code for integrating the ModSecurity module.

+*Note: For sake of this documentation we will be using the mainline Nginx release version 1.20.2*

 *Note: you need at least Nginx 1.11.5 in order to use ModSecurity.*